planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 The namesake of this game, Mettle stands for the will to live and how close the character is to their doom.
 In game terms, it is <span class="smallcaps">Motive</span> plus Armor.
 This is not a *direct* measure of injury.
-Physical damage is a “flesh wound” until it drops Mettle into the negatives.
+Physical damage is just a “flesh wound” until it drops Mettle into the negatives.
 Mettle refills entirely upon starting a new Scene, and Rallies  can even restore it in the heat of battle.